tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 Use of short-lived certificates with automated certificate issuance, e.g., with Automated Certificate Managment Environment (ACME) {{?RFC8555}}, reduces the risk of key compromise, but has several limitations.
-Specifically, it introduces operationally-critical interactions with a external party and forces the the server operator dependent on the CA's willingness to issue certificates with sufficiently short lifetimes.
+Specifically, it introduces operationally-critical interactions with an external party and forces the the server operator dependent on the CA's willingness to issue certificates with sufficiently short lifetimes.
 It also limits the types of algorithms supported for TLS authentication to those